 Note: for a new licence application where there is a licence of the same kind already in place for the premises (because of a change in ownership) and the new licence application is for the same conditions as the existing licence, then your objection can only relate to suitability of the applicant and not any other matters.
 This is covered under s102 (4) and (4a) of the Act.

 If section 102 (4 and 4A) does not apply, one of the grounds for objection under s105 is whether the amenity and good order of the locality would be likely reduced, to more than a minor extent, by the issue of the licence.
-The Act defines good order and amenity as (the extent to which and the ways in which the locality is) pleasant and agreeable see section 106 of the Act can also help us understand what good order and amenity covers Note - Section 131 for renewal applications, has slightly different wording for these criteria.
+The Act defines good order and amenity as (the extent to which and the ways in which the locality is) pleasant and agreeable, see section 106.
+For renewal applications, The Act can also help us understand what good order and amenity covers Note - Section 131 as the criteria differs to that of a new application.

 For more information